blessed-sibanda/social-site/README.md

 - Users can register, log-in, create and manage their profiles

-- Users can follow each other
+- Users can follow each other and track what other users share on the platform

 - Users can bookmark and share images that they find on other websites